What is the îLESONIQ Redux?

 When is ÎLESONIQ?

-ÎLESONIQ 2017 takes place at Parc Jean-Drapeau on August 11-12 and August 10th in the city.
-Doors open at noon, and performances begin at 1:00 PM.
-Performances end at 11:00 PM.
+ÎLESONIQ 2022 takes place at Parc Jean-Drapeau on August 5-6, and on August 4 in downtown Montreal.
+On August 5 and 6, doors open at noon, and performances begin at 1:00 PM and end at 11:00 PM.

 When does ÎLESONIQ announce the schedule?

 How can reviewers and photographers get accredited for ÎLESONIQ?

 All performers, including headliners, are subject to change or cancellation at any time without notice.
 No refunds will be issued if a festival performer is changed or canceled.

 Items NOT ALLOWED on the festival site

 Items that are on the disallowed list will be confiscated.
 We recommend not bringing them to the event site at all to save you the extra hassle.
 Some items on the disallowed list (backpacks, folding chairs, etc.) may be left at the paid coat check.